rfresh2/ZenithProxy/docs/wiki/Commands.md

 Messages typed in the ChatRelay discord channel will be sent as chat messages in-game

-Discord message replies will be sent as whispers in-game
+Discord message replies will be sent as whispers in-game.

+Ignore regex will filter out messages, see here for help writing regex: https://regex101.com/ (Java flavor)

 **Usage**